-Dick Marcinko was the first commanding officer of this new unit, and although the Navy only had two SEAL teams at the time, Marcinko named the unit SEAL Team Six in order to confuse other nations, specifically the Soviet Union, into believing that the United States had three other SEAL teams that they were unaware of!
+Dick Marcinko was the first commanding officer of this new unit.
+Although the Navy only had two SEAL teams at the time, Marcinko named the unit SEAL Team Six to confuse other nations, specifically the Soviet Union, into believing that the United States had three other SEAL teams that they were unaware of!

 SEAL Team 6 would later become the Navy’s premier counter-terrorist unit, similar to its Army counterpart, Delta Force.

-While typically a two-year command in the Navy at the time, Marcinko commanded SEAL Team 6 for three years, from August 1980 to July 1983.
+While typically a two-year command in the Navy, Marcinko commanded SEAL Team 6 for three years, from August 1980 to July 1983.

 Red Cell – a secretive unit for infiltration of supposedly secure facilities

 After relinquishing command of SEAL Team SIX, Marcinko was tasked by Vice Admiral James “Ace” Lyons, Deputy Chief of Naval Operations, with the design of a unit to test the Navy’s vulnerability to terrorism.

 This unit was the Naval Security Coordination Team OP-06D, unofficially named Red Cell.
 In 1984, Red Cell had 13 men from SEAL Team 6 (Marcinko and twelve other hand-picked by himself) and one from Marine Force Recon.